ionos-enterprise/k8s-infrastructure-with-terraform-ionos-enterprise/docker-registry/README.md

 # Installation of Docker Registry with external domain and TLS

+## Prerequisits

+- Your cluster needs to have an Ingress Controller installed.
+The external Domain you want to use for your registry needs to point to the external IP of your Loadbalancer Service.

 ## Introduction

 The installation is mostly automated with Terraform leveraging the Kubernetes and Helm providers.